 If you use the following link, you will be able to have a two-week free trial on Ancestry, which is great for adding records to your family tree (you don’t need a subscription to build your tree) and really getting access to all of the benefits of Ancestry DNA.
 I will get a small commission if you use this link, at no extra cost to you whatsoever – it helps me support this website, and thanks 🙂 Ancestry Free Trial

-On the right hand side of the page, you’ll see a couple other options as far as things you can do on your settings page:
+On the very bottom of the page, you’ll see a couple other options as far as things you can do on your settings page.
+This options can be found under the “Test Management” section.

 - Download your Raw DNA Data (you’ll need to do this if you want to do some of the suggested things on this page)